ml-archive/blog/source/_posts/Android_WorkManager.md

 ```

-#### 2) The second Worker is the one which add some weather and location stickers on the image:
+#### 2) The second Worker is the one which add some weather and location stickers on the image
 ```java
 class AddStickersTask extends Worker {
    @NonNull